CME Mission Statement

 EXPECTED RESULTS:

-Our continuing professional medical education developmental program is designed to enhance patient care and outcomes by educating physicians and other healthcare professionals to make accurate, up-to-date decisions in their daily practice-based environment by improving their professional practice competence and/or performance.
+Our continuing professional medical education developmental program is designed to enhance patient care and outcomes by educating physicians and other healthcare professionals to make accurate, up-to-date decisions in their daily practice by improving their professional practice competence and/or performance.

 After each CME activity, we expect learners will report back to provide an update of their newly acquired skill(s), assess their greater confidence/progress in implementing these skills, or report their intention of modifying key issues they have identified in their own practice.
 We expect upon follow-up with learners that they report improved competence and effective use of their newly acquired skill(s) and/or knowledge.